buchifadev/dacade-celo-tutorial/README.md

-# How To Build a Requests app using Tailwind and Celo
+# How To Build a Requests App Using Tailwind and Celo

 ## Table of Contents
 - Introduction